rr-/szurubooru/API.md

 Features:

-- Most of tokens can be negated like so: `-token`.
+- Most tokens can be negated like so: `-token`.
 Used with order tokens, it flips the sort direction.
 - Some tokens support multiple values like so: `3,4,5`.
 - Some tokens support ranges like so: `100..`, `..200`, `100..200`.